Why Does My Family Blame Me for Everything?

 "What is wrong with you?"

 When this pattern repeats over time, one family member may become the person everyone unconsciously turns toward whenever something goes wrong.
-That person often begins carrying far more responsibility than is actually theirs.
+That person often begins carrying far more responsibility than truly belongs to them.

 When Blame Becomes a Family Role